lhupfeldt/multiconf/README.rst

     with Host("web1") as host:
         host.setattr('mem', dev="1G", tst="2G", preprod="4G", prod="4G")

-Above uses the Multiconf `setattr` method to assign different values to different envs.
+Above uses the Multiconf ``setattr`` method to assign different values to different envs.
 Note that the envs dev, tst, preprod and prod must have been declare beforehand and Multiconf will ensure that all of them get a value.

-After instantiating your config for the `prod` env you can then access properties on the host object::
+After instantiating your config for the *prod* env you can then access properties on the host object::

     cfg.host.name -> web1
     cfg.host.mem -> 4G
-    cfg.host.fwd -> web1.prod.my.organisation
+    cfg.host.fqd -> web1.prod.my.organisation

 Note that classes derived from the Multiconf classes (e.g: ConfigItem) do not allow on the fly creation of attributes.
 Configuration items are not meant for general programming, but for strictly validated configurations.

-See the documentation and the `demo` project for details about nested objects, repeatable objects, instantiation, environment definitions, environment groups, default values and other details.
+See the documentation and the *demo* project for details about nested objects, repeatable objects, instantiation, environment definitions, environment groups, default values and other details.